A Cornerstone of Lean Manufacturing

 Customers can install ShopVue on large touchscreen terminals conveniently located at work centers throughout the factory.
 On each terminal, ShopVue displays a list of orders that have been dispatched to each of the machines covered by that terminal.
 This prioritized list lets the employee know when they are expected to start each order and how long it should take.
 ShopVue can either automatically sequence the orders by first in/first out or planners can adjust the order using an interactive Gantt chart tool called the Graphical Sequencer.
 The ability to fine tune sequences is often important at gateway operations or on critical machines.

 Unlike most ERP systems, ShopVue makes it easy for workers to access the information they need to complete an order.
-With just a touch or two, employees can view part drawings, set and run instructions, lists of materials, or comments left by supervisors or fellow workers on the previous shift.
+With just a tap or two, employees can view part drawings, setup and run instructions, lists of materials, or comments left by supervisors or fellow workers on the previous shift.

 Benefits of Paperless Dispatch